Panasonic TZ100 vs Sony RX100

-The Panasonic Lumix DMC-TZ100 (called Panasonic ZS100 in some regions) and the Sony Cyber-shot DSC-RX100 are two digital cameras that were announced, respectively, in January 2016 and June 2012.
+The Panasonic Lumix DMC-TZ100 (called Panasonic ZS100 in some regions) and the Sony Cyber-shot DSC-RX100 are two digital cameras that were officially introduced, respectively, in January 2016 and June 2012.
 Both the TZ100 and the RX100 are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both cameras offer a resolution of 20 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 is notably smaller (18 percent) than the Panasonic TZ100.
 Moreover, the RX100 is markedly lighter (23 percent) than the TZ100.
 In this context, it is worth noting that neither the TZ100 nor the RX100 are weather-sealed.